Legitimacy: The Right to Health

 It is a fundamental of life.

-Issues of trust and authority that are central to current theoretical debate on legitimacy set key challenges on our empirical understanding of health practices and the governance of public health.
-Ethnographically-based reflection on ideas of legitimacy at the grassroots can help us address important questions about healthcare, including the complex ways in which public health authorities gain, keep, or lose the public’s trust.
-In this Workshop, the ethnographic focus is on urban settings.
+Dynamics of trust and authority are central to the current theoretical debate on legitimacy, raising key challenges on our empirical understanding of health practices and the governance of public health, and of the complex ways in which authorities gain, keep or lose the public’s trust.

-There are, of course, many factors that impact on people’s health, whether it be as a result of lifestyle choice, environmental conditions or societal and economic circumstances.
-This invitation-only Workshop will draw on empirical knowledge from different settings to study the ways in which the right to health is addressed by the authorities and is experienced by the people on the ground.
-In particular, attention needs to be drawn on a growing ambiguity to the official definition of what constitutes (morally and legally) illegitimate behaviour in public life.
-Here, the analytical focus is on the management of the health services and of the urban environment, which have a direct impact on individual and public health.
+There are, of course, many factors that impact people’s health, whether it be as a result of lifestyle choice, environmental conditions or societal and economic circumstances.
+This 6-day invitation-only Workshop is an integral part of a comparative project that started long before the Covid-19 pandemic.
+Fourteen scholars from various countries, who are at different stages of their academic careers, drew on empirical knowledge from Europe, the USA, India, Indonesia, Africa, Latin America and the Far and the Middle East to study how healthcare and public health are addressed by the authorities and is experienced by the people on the ground.
+In particular, attention has been paid to a growing ambiguity that across many ethnographies mars the official definition of what constitutes (morally and legally) illegitimate behaviour in public life.
+Here, the analytical focus is on the management of the health services and of the urban environment, which has a direct impact on individual and public health.